FigureTechnologies/gradle-semver-plugin/README.md

 # Gradle Semver Plugin

 A Gradle plugin with a flexible approach to generating semantic versions, typically for use within a Gradle project.
+It supports running under Github Actions.

 It comes bundled with a single Version Calculator that implements a target branch calculator: the version of the current branch is based on the latest version of the branch it targets, eg `develop` is branched from `main`, thus the version of `develop` is based on the current version of `main`.